hkthirano/targeted_UAP_CIFAR10/README.md

 Hirano H and Takemoto K (2020) [**Simple iterative method for generating targeted universal adversarial perturbations.**](https://doi.org/10.3390/a13110268) Algorithms 13, 268 (2020). [arXiv:1911.06502](https://arxiv.org/abs/1911.06502)

+Our method is also available in [Adversarial Robustness Toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox), a Python library for machine learning security.

 In this repository, we used the VGG-20 model for the CIFAR-10 dataset obtained from a GitHub repository [GuanqiaoDing/CNN-CIFAR10](https://github.com/GuanqiaoDing/CNN-CIFAR10)

 ## Usage